Salih Mustafa

-Salih Mustafa also known by the nickname "Cali", (born 1 January 1972) is a former Kosovo Liberation Army (KLA) war commander from the Guerilla BIA unit, the former intelligence chief of the Kosovo Security Force (KSF).
-In 2022, he was convicted of war crimes in Kosovo Special Court and sentenced to 26 years imprisonment.
+Salih Mustafa also known by the nickname "Cali", (born 1 January 1972) is a former Kosovo Albanian war commander of the Kosovo Liberation Army (KLA) from the Guerilla BIA unit, which operated in the Llap region operative zone, particularly in parts of Gollak, Zllash during the Kosovo War.
+He was the former founder and Leader of the Nationalist Communist Party National Movement for the Liberation of Kosovo and the former intelligence chief of the Kosovo Security Force (KSF) until his indictment in The Hague.
+In 2022, he was convicted of war crimes in Kosovo Special Court and eventually sentenced to a total of 15 years of imprisonment.

 Early life and education

 Mustafa was born on 1 January 1972 in the city of Pristina in Kosovo, then part of Yugoslavia.
 He completed studies in economics and following the end of the Kosovo War, he served as an adviser in the Kosovar Ministry of Defence.

 Kosovo War

 During the Kosovo War, Mustafa served with the KLA as a commander of a guerilla unit operating in the Llap region of Kosovo.
+He was a commander in the Battle of Marec.
 In 2021, Mustafa was charged for war crimes for acts committed against Kosovo Albanian civilians detained in the detention compound in Zllash in April 1999.